 I graduated with a Post-Graduate Diploma in Global Business from Said Business School, University of Oxford.
 The post-graduate degree is designed for executives tasked to expand and take their companies global.
 It is also a preparation for executives wanting to take on board seats in companies.

 4. How does the modular programme compare to regular MBAs?

 Unlike MBAs that are full time, the PGD program of Oxford has a modular approach that allows executives to work and study at the same time without having to put their careers on hold.
 The program runs for four separate weeks throughout the year in the Oxford campus and culminates with a dissertation submitted at the end of the year.
 In between modules, students are required to read several books, case studies, do various course work and attend group discussions in preparation for classes and exams.

 5. How was it like studying in the UK and keeping your job in the Philippines at the same time?

 I had a regional job scope during this time.
 I would be traveling from various countries like Singapore, Vietnam and Malaysia.
 The predetermined module dates allowed me to plan around my work and use my vacation days optimally.

 6. How did your UK experience and education shape your career?

-My UK experience gave me an opportunity to see the world from a different perspective and moreover understand the Philippines in a more international context.
-The experience prepared me to take on more challenging global roles and an opportunity to lead the Asia Pacific expansion of my company.
-To add to this, the experience has also opened doors that eventually led me in putting up my own companies today.
+My UK experience gave me an opportunity to see the world from a different perspective and moreover understand the Philippines in an international context.
+The experience prepared me to take on more challenging global roles and an opportunity to lead the Asia-Pacific expansion of my company.
+To add to this, the experience has also opened doors that eventually led me to put up my own companies today.